Vulpem/V_Engine/README.md

 -There's a known crash that will occur occasionally when deleting all the objects in a scene(included when loading a new scene from scratch).

+-Altough when changes are made on a shader it will reimport properly, the engine will still don't unload and reload the new shader.
+This can now be fixed via unassigning the shader so it unloads and reassigning it again.

+-It only accepts vertex and fragment shaders.
+To compile a program, simply create two files containing the shader program and name them with the same filename and extensions ".vertex" and ".fragment"
+(for example: "water_shader.vertex" && "water_shader.fragment")

 ## LICENSE

  Copyright 2016 David Hernandez